micmejia/bible-dump/NKJV/Matthew/Matt 12.md

 how he entered the house of God and ate the showbread which was not lawful for him to eat, nor for those who were with him, but only for the priests?

 ###### 5
-Or have you not read in the law that on the Sabbath the priests in the temple [^a]profane the Sabbath, and are blameless?
+Or have you not read in the law that on the Sabbath the priests in the temple profane the Sabbath, and are blameless?

 ###### 6
 Yet I say to you that in this place there is _One_ greater than the temple.